prismlab/irmin-scylla/readme.md

 Instructions to build it can be found at: https://datastax.github.io/cpp-driver/topics/building/

 To use the C* driver with OCaml, we can add it to opam libraries as an external stub.
-Dune and other files for the same can be found at: <git hub link>
+Dune and other files for the same can be found at: https://github.com/prismlab/irmin-scylla/tree/master/irmin-master/src/libcassandra
 The folder structure in the git repo is designed to accomodate the correct placing of the libraries.
 In my setup, I have named the directory containing the driver and other related files as `libcassandra` .
 It can be added to opam using:
-`opam pin add libcassandra -k path < path to root folder>`
+`opam pin add libcassandra -k path < path to root folder>` (irmin-master is the root folder)

 ### Installing the Scylla backend
 Installing the Scylla backend is quite straight forward, just like any other backend.
 Since the backend is supposed to interact with the external driver which is written in C++, we have a C stub to convert some of the basic types between OCaml and C/C++.
 Dune is modified to install this file along with few library dependencies which are required to connect with the driver.
 These are system based libraries.